 - The type of anesthesia used.

 - The reaction of your body to surgery.

-- In some cases, you may have to stay in the hospital at night.
+- You may have to stay in the hospital at night in some cases.

 It is also common to have pain in the shoulder after the procedure.
 The pain is usually the result of carbon dioxide gas used to inflate your abdomen and create a workspace for surgical instruments.